goodwill

-Goodwill: Meaning, Types, Characteristics, Significance & More
+Goodwill: Definition, Characteristics, Significance & More

 Goodwill is the most widely used term in commercial and accounting vocabulary, yet it baffles most students.
-It is anything greater than a basic asset or money in tangible form owned by a company.
+It is anything greater than a basic asset or money in tangible form owned by a target company.
 Goodwill is the reputation, loyalty of customers, and brand value that the business has developed over time.
 In accounting terms, goodwill becomes extremely significant when one firm buys out another.
 For commerce students, knowledge about goodwill is crucial since it is profoundly used in business valuation, mergers, and acquisitions.

 Goodwill